Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 TypeError: not all arguments converted during string formatting
 {% endhighlight %}

-We realize that we need to change our file extension:
+We realize that we need to change the file extension:

 {% highlight bash%}
 root@ubuntu:/opt/python-exe-unpacker/unpacked/prc.bin$ sudo uncompyle6 final2